granumignis/UrlPlaylister_JavaWebApp/ReadMe.md

 =====
 **Resources:**
-This is based heavily on my leanings from this Youtube Playlist: https://www.youtube.com/playlist?list=PLsyeobzWxl7pUPF2xjjJiG4BKC9x_GY46
+This is based heavily on my learnings from this Youtube Playlist: https://www.youtube.com/playlist?list=PLsyeobzWxl7pUPF2xjjJiG4BKC9x_GY46